madsmtm/objc2/crates/objc2/src/topics/FRAMEWORKS_CHANGELOG.md

 * **BREAKING**: Fixed structs with packed alignment by marking them `#[repr(packed(...))]`.
 * **BREAKING**: Fixed a few `MXMetricManager` methods that were instance methods instead of class methods.
 * Fixed missing deprecations on statics, type aliases and some impls blocks.
+* **BREAKING**: Fixed some protocols not being marked `Send + Sync` even when they should be.

+  This might break if you were implementing these yourself, in that case you should make your implementee `Send + Sync` as well.

 ## [0.3.1] - 2025-04-19
 [0.3.1]: https://github.com/madsmtm/objc2/compare/frameworks-0.3.0...frameworks-0.3.1